gugugiyu/PythonList/readme.md

 | `list`    | `list**` | **Required**.
 The given list to be initialize |
 | `type`     | `data*` | **Required**.
 The given data structure (must be initialized) |

-This macro will add a new `list_element` node to a given index of the list
+This macro will add a new `l_elem` node to a given index of the list

 ### Searching with Data
 ***All defined macro will invoke the static function 'findData'***